top of page

 Description - (WHAT IF) **Two day version with Jackson and Reserve Corps arriving on 18th** Following the Dec 11th capture of Fredericksburg, General Lee decides to withdraw and wait for a Union error.
 Perhaps, the time has come.
 Flush with victory, Burnside decides to leave his Grand Right Division under Sumner, at Fredericksburg.
 His remaining army has left the area searching for more southern conquest.
 Lee spots this blunder and returns to crush Sumner's Grand Division.

 Analysis - This two-day version expanded version of scenario 091 is another great one!
 The addition of the Federal Reserve Grand Division along with AP Hill and DH Hill make this medium sized battle into a large two-day battle.
-The Federals would likely be best served to defend the crossing points and await reinforcements on day two and to fight it strictly on the defensive.
-A tough battle for the Yanks but a fun one for someone who enjoys scenarios which make it clear which side is the attacker and which is the defender.
+Still a tougher battle for the Yanks but a fun one for someone who enjoys scenarios which make it very clear which side is the attacker and which is the defender.

 093F.png